Key law career questions

 What is commercial awareness?

 Law firms often stress that their lawyers need to be ‘commercially aware’.
 This phrase can cause confusion, as it means different things to different people.
 However, in essence, it means that commercial lawyers deal with more than just the law.
-They must understand the client’s business and the environment in which it operates.
-Commercial awareness does not the mean the same thing to a student as it will to an experienced businessperson.
+They must understand the client’s business and the market/environment in which it operates, and be proactive in spotting and suggesting ways to avoid potential problems that the client might face.
+Commercial awareness does not mean the same thing to a student as it will to an experienced businessperson.
 Nobody expects you to be a veteran of the boardroom or the shop floor; what firms are looking for is a combination of basic knowledge, interest and enthusiasm for commercial matters, and, most importantly, the ability and willingness to ‘think business’.

 How important are grades at A level and uni?